Shopping cart safety: It’s time to talk about it

 Injuries from shopping cart falls are predictable and preventable.

-What is one luxurious fantasy that moms with babies and little children dream about?
+What is one luxurious fantasy that parents with babies and little children dream about?
 Any idea?
-I can make an educated guess and say it would be shopping alone, browsing at a leisurely pace, and not having to worry about growing four extra arms to prevent kids from bolting down the toy aisles at warp speed or babies falling from shopping carts.
+It might be shopping alone, browsing at a leisurely pace, and not having to worry about growing four extra arms to prevent kids from bolting down the toy aisles at warp speed or babies falling from shopping carts.

 Just like we talk about pedestrian safety and driving safety, we have to talk about another kind of safety that we don’t usually discuss: shopping cart safety.
 From 2008 to 2012, there were an estimated 107,300 emergency department-treated injuries associated with shopping carts to children younger than the age of 5, as reported by the National Electronic Injury Surveillance System.